LauraRuis/VAST2017/PROCESS.md

 **Summary day 16**
 - tsne visualization in d3
 - instead of on click links on dashboard, now use hash anchors in URL

+# Day 17
+Standup meeting discussed some bugs and problems with data.
+New problem with data is that speed was not calculated correctly, need to generate all data files again with new speed.

+Fixed most of bugs, finished tsne visualization, made update function for PC instead of redrawing on slide.

+**Sumary day 17**
+- Speed variable problem
+- Fixed most bugs
+- Finished tsne
+- Update function for PC